 Since 1851, Cluett, Peabody & Co., Inc. (a subsidiary of PVH) and its predecessors have been producing shirts for the American man.
 Since its introduction in 1885, Cluett's ARROW brand has been a cornerstone in the American men's dress shirt business, defining authentic American style.
 ARROW commands extraordinary brand recognition for its fashionable yet functional apparel, and consistently ranks in the top 50 in consumer brand awareness in the United States.

-Continuing a rich history of innovation in American style, in 2010 ARROW reworked three classic vintage shirts to deliver a limited edition collection sold exclusively in Urban Outfitters.
-For Fall 2011, ARROW mined its deep brand history with the introduction for the first time since 1905 of a contemporary Arrow Collar Man to herald the introduction of the first collection offered by our newly formed PVH Europe division.
-The campaign features all-American actor and model Josh Duhamel as the Arrow Collar Man, alongside supermodel Bar Rafaeli.
+Continuing a rich history of innovation in American style, in 2010, we reworked three vintage shirts to deliver a limited edition collection sold exclusively in Urban Outfitters.
+In Spring 2013, the ARROW brand's deep history was illustrated when Warner Brothers Entertainment released "The Great Gatsby," which includes a replication of a 1922 ARROW advertisement on an oversized billboard in New York's famous Times Square.
 The original Arrow Collar Man was an advertisement created by renowned Saturday Evening Post artist Joseph Christian Leyendecker.
-The Arrow Collar Man quickly became the symbol of the idealized American Male, an icon of style and sophistication, adored by legions of female fans.
+Each illustration featured a young gentleman with a unique ARROW collar style.
+The Arrow Collar Man quickly became the symbol of the idealized American male, an icon of style and sophistication, adored by legions of female fans.